pjagada/strongholdnotcalculator/README.md

 Basically, one eye is faster and riskier, two eye is slower and safer.

 ## Notable runs using notcalculator

+This is as of December 9, 2021, the day of the calculator unban.

+### 1 eye:

+[epnok 11:03 IGT] - top 2 fastest run to use perfect

-[Cube1337x 11:05 IGT] - fastest run that uses perfect
+[Cube1337x 11:05 IGT] - top 2 fastest run to use perfect

-[Horsey 8:49 IGT stronghold enter] - one of the first runs to do it from anywhere in the chunk
+[Horsey 8:49 IGT stronghold enter]

+### 2 eye:

-[MoleyG 11:50 IGT] - fastest run that uses 2 eye perfect
+[Specnr 11:10 IGT] - fastest run to use 2 eye perfect

-[epnok 11:03 IGT] - second fastest run that uses perfect
+[MoleyG 11:50 IGT]

-[Horsey 12:04 IGT] - first major run to use notcalculator, former fastest run to use perfect, 2 eye perfect
+[Horsey 12:04 IGT] - first major run to use notcalculator, former fastest run to use perfect

 ## Credits